Ferrari F12: SP3JC

 Presented in November 2018, the Ferrari SP3JC is a roadster based on the F12tdf.
 There were two matching cars ordered, one in LHD, the other in RHD with different liveries.
 They were designed by the Ferrari Styling Centre to pay homage to Ferrari roadsters of 1950s and 1960s.
 They are powered by the V12 engine from the F12tdf which is unchanged from the production car.
 The body has been completely redesigned, and includes redesigned front and rear fascias, a new front bumper, a rear diffuser, transparent hood vents that show off the engine, roll hoops behind the seats, taillights and wheels from the 812 Superfast.
 The RHD car has a white and blue paint job that pays homage to the 1962 Ferrari 250 GTO.
 "JC" stands for John Collins, a Scottish collector and founder of Talacrest, a classic Ferrari dealer located in the U.K. He commissioned the car in mid 2014 and it took 3.5 years to complete.
 Ferrari said the design process alone took 2 of those years.

 Touring Superleggera Aero 3

 The Touring Superleggera Aero 3 is a limited production coachbuilt car by Carrozzeria Touring based on the F12berlinetta.
-The design of the car is inspired by Alfa Romeo 8C 2900B raced at Le Mans in the 1930s, only 15 cars to be built.
+The design of the car is inspired by the Alfa Romeo 8C 2900B that raced at Le Mans in the 1930s.
+Only 15 cars are to be built.